auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     T c = HMAC (Seguid, T (c-1) + INT_32_BE(i + c) + DomainTag )

 These modifications take much inspiration from HKDF and [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869), which inspired the name PHKDF.
-The most significant departure from PBKDF2-HMAC-SHA256 is the addition of a counter and tag to salt every round of
+Assuming the domain tag is less than 20 bytes long, the only algorithmic change is that some of input bytes to HMAC-SHA256's compression function that were specified to be mostly null are now specified otherwise.

-PHKDF: this is literally just taking bytes that were specified as null, and using them as supplemental salt in the same vein as HKDF's info parameter.
+In cases where the domain tag is 20 bytes or longer, this adds one or more additional SHA256 block computations per round,[^cyclic-extension] which shouldn't be an issue.
+In fact, it should be extremely safe to compensate for longer tags by specifying a smaller number of PHKDF rounds.

-One of the more obvious differences is that the parameter that PBKDF2 calls the "password" is now called the "seguid".
-Instead of using the actual password as an HMAC key, the G3P recommends using a [self-documenting globally unique identifer](seguid.md) as a supplemental salt that identifies the deployment, and moves the password into the parameter that PBKDF2 calls the "salt".
+One of the more obvious differences is that the parameter that PBKDF2 calls the `Password` is now called the `Seguid`.
+Instead of using the actual password as an HMAC key, the G3P recommends using a [self-documenting globally unique identifer](seguid.md) as a supplemental salt that identifies the deployment, and moves the password into the parameter that PBKDF2 calls the `Salt`.
 Given that PBKDF2's standard mode of operation tweaks the salt repeatedly to generate cryptographically independent output blocks, this should be a totally safe thing to do.